 - Bake cookies a little longer than you normally would.
 If the oatmeal cookies are too soft they will split apart while on the rim.

 - Cut slits when the cookies are still a little warm.
-Once the cookies have cooled it will be more difficult to cut small slits.
+Once the cookies have cooled it will be more difficult to cut small slits or rectangles in them.

 - Cut slits slowly, if you go too fast the cookies will break in half.